-Figure 2 plots the distributions of the residuals in velocity in the VIS arm for the 0".6 slit and the 1".
+Figure 2 plots the distributions of the residuals in velocity in the VIS arm for the 0.6 slit and the 1.
 The dispersions are respectively 0.51 and $0.82 \,\mathrm{km \, s^{-1}}$.
 The distributions are not centered on 0 but it may be partly

 Figure 2.
 Distribution of velocity shifts from Th-Ar emission lines in the VIS arm.
 These shifts are the difference between calibrated line positions and laboratory wavelengths.
-The two panels correspond to two Th-Ar frames observed with respectively the 0.16 slit and the 1" slit.
-They have been reduced as science frame, using the same wavelength solution, to produce 1D wavelength calibrated Th-Ar spectra.
-The solid thick lines are the Gaussian fit of the distributions, and their parameters are: 0.16 slit: mean= 0.51 km s^{-1} , standard deviation= 0.51 km s^{-1} ; 1" slit: mean= 0.50 km s^{-1} , standard deviation= 0.82 km s^{-1} .
+The two panels correspond to two Th-Ar frames observed with respectively the 0.6 slit and the 1 lines lines are the Gaussian fit of the distributions, to produce 1D wavelength calibrated Th-Ar spectra.
+The solid thick lines are the Gaussian fit of the distributions, and their parameters are: 0.6 slit: mean= 0.51 km s-1, standard deviation= 0.51 km s-1; 1 slit: mean= 0.50 km s-1, standard deviation= 0.82 km s-1.

 due to a systematic shift between the multi-pinhole mask (used to build the wavelength solution) and the slit.
-The residuals in velocity for a reduced multi-pinhole frame are centered on $0.14 \,\mathrm{km \, s^{-1}}$.
+The residuals in velocity for a reduced multi-pinhole frame are centered on $0.14\,\mathrm{km\,s^{-1}}$.

 The Sun observed through the 1" slit has been reduced.
 The wavelength solution obtained with xsh_2dmap has been used, and the 1D spectrum has been extracted on the rectified frame (Fig. 3).
-When compared to a solar spectral atlas^{}, the resulting extracted spectrum is a perfect match.
+When compared to a solar spectral atlas, the resulting extracted spectrum is a perfect match.